LedgerHQ/apps-dashboard/README.md

 ### Contributions

 Contributions should be made through pull requests, which should be reviewed before being merged to the `main` branch.
-External contributors aren't expected.
+External contributors who are outside of [https://github.com/LedgerHQ/](LedgerHQ) organization aren't expected.

 Please run `./tools/validate-schema.py` after having modified a YAML file.
 The following dependencies are required: